Yangzhou massacre

-The Yangzhou massacre in May, 1645 in Yangzhou, Qing dynasty China, refers to the mass killings of innocent civilians by Manchu and defected northern Ming soldiers, commanded by the Manchu general Dodo.
+The Yangzhou massacre refers to the mass killing of people in Yangzhou, China, commanded by the Manchu prince Dodo and carried out by Qing dynasty forces.

 The massacre is described in a contemporary account, A Record of Ten Days in Yangzhou, by Wang Xiuchu.
 Due to the title of the account, the events are often referred to as a ten-day massacre, but the diary shows that the slaughter was over by the sixth day, when burial of bodies commenced.
-According to Wang, the number of victims exceeded 800,000, that number is now disproven and considered by modern historians and researchers to be an extreme exaggeration.
+According to Wang, the number of victims exceeded 800,000; that number is now disproven and considered by modern historians and researchers to be an extreme exaggeration.
 The major defending commanders of Ming, such as Shi Kefa, were also executed by Qing forces after they refused to submit to Qing authority.

 The alleged reasons for the massacre were: